shuhei/knowledge/zurich.md

 - pao pao is a bubble tea shop from Berlin.
 I have never tried their Berlin shop, but it’s my favorite in Zurich.
 - Got Boba is another nice bubble tea shop, but it’s open only on Sunday.
+- Só Tea has creative bubble and fruit teas.

 ## Craft beer

 - Käsers Schloss in Markethalle im Viadukt has a selection of craft beer.
 Especially, they once had my all-time favorite beer, German Movies from Fuerst Wiacek in Berlin!
 - Moby Hick's is a nice small craft beer store in Kreis 6.
+- The International Beer Bar has a nice selection of tap beers including Lervig.
+It seems that they also Fuerst Wiacek once.
+There are nice outdoor seating with wooden benches.
+- BIERlab brews their own beers.